redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 #### V1 Prometheus metrics deprecation

- V1 Prometheus metrics are deprecated.
+ V1 Prometheus metrics are deprecated but still available.
 To transition to the new metrics stream engine, either migrate your existing dashboards using [Prometheus v1 metrics and equivalent v2 PromQL]({{<relref "/integrate/prometheus-with-redis-enterprise/prometheus-metrics-v1-to-v2">}}) now, or wait to use new preconfigured dashboards when they become available in a future release.

 #### Download center modules deprecation